Me: Abi Rhodes

 PhD: Critical Theory and Politics

-Thesis Title: Discursive Dissent: Political Discourse Analysis of anti-austerity social movement intervention in the UK general elections of 2015 and 2017
+Thesis Title: Fanning the flames: Political Discourse Analysis of anti-austerity social movement intervention in the UK general elections of 2015 and 2017

-My research focuses on the NHS as a political issue and interrogates the practical arguments presented by the The People’s Assembly Against Austerity (PA) and the Conservative Party and Labour Party manifestos during the 2015 and 2017 UK general elections.
-I use Faircloughian Political Discourse Analysis (PDA) to analyse the structure of each argument and evaluate challenges and the counter arguments based on a content analysis of mainstream media reporting with reference to academic research on the political landscape at the time.
+My research focuses on the National Health Service (NHS) as a political issue and interrogates the role of (anti)austerity framing in the practical arguments presented by The People’s Assembly Against Austerity and the Conservative and Labour party manifestos during the 2015 and 2017 UK general elections.
+Applying Political Discourse Analysis (PDA), I analyse the structure of each actor’s argument and evaluate any challenges and counter arguments based on a content analysis of mainstream media reporting with reference to academic and think tank research on the political landscape at the time.

 Fairclough, Norman & Fairclough, Isabela, Political Discourse Analysis (London: Routledge, 2012)